facebookresearch/fairseq/docs/tutorial_classifying_names.rst

-The original tutorial provides raw data, but we'll work with a modified version of the data that is already tokenized into characters and split into separate train, valid and test sets.
+The original tutorial provides raw data, but we'll work with a modified version of the data that is already tokenized into characters and split into separate train, validation and test sets.

 Download and extract the data from here:
 `tutorial_names.tar.gz <https://dl.fbaipublicfiles.com/fairseq/data/tutorial_names.tar.gz>`_